Eric Radman : a Journal

 sidecomment.io is a service that allows readers to select text and create a ticket with suggestions or corrections that the site owner can respond to.
 Like a commenting platform such as Hyvor Talk, JavaScript is included from an external CDN, and is authorized by a site code.

-This concept developed after I noticed how many people were willing to take the time to write an e-mail to point out typos, broken links or errors on this online journal and other project pages.
+This concept developed after I noticed how many people were willing to take the time to write an email to point out typos, broken links or errors on this online journal and other project pages.

 Static Content and HTTP Routing: httpd/relayd